ASVEL Féminin

-LDLC ASVEL Féminin (formerly Lyon Basket féminin and FC Lyon Basket féminin) is a French women's basketball club from the Lyon suburb Villeurbanne.
+LDLC ASVEL Féminin (formerly Lyon Basket féminin and FC Lyon Basket féminin) is a French professional women's basketball club from the Lyon suburb Villeurbanne.
 LDLC is a French e-commerce company (founded by Laurent de la Clergerie) that sponsors the club.
 ASVEL stands for Association Sportive de Villeurbanne Éveil Lyonnais, an acronym combining ASV and EL (Lyon Awakening) that merged into one club.
 LDLC ASVEL is the men's basketball team owned by the same ASVEL multi-sport company.

+ASVEL won the EuroCup Women in the 2022–23 season, after beating Galatasaray in the finals and becoming the fourth French team to win the competition.